EngineScript/EngineScript/README.md

 EngineScript is meant to be run as root user on a fresh VPS.
 Initial setup will remove existing Apache, Nginx, PHP, and MySQL installations, so be careful.

-As this is a pre-release version, so things might be totally broken day-to-day as things are developed.
+As this is a pre-release version.

 #### Features